altmp/altv-types/docs/articles/player/player-script-id.md

 A General Overview

 - A scriptID is unique to only the client side.
 - scriptID will provide us a way to modify the native behavior of a player.
+    -   The usage of the player instance is preferred to the usage of the scriptID.
 - They are most often used in tandem with natives.
 - They are unique per client per player.
     -   Do not try to share scriptID with another player.
 It will not work.

 ## How to obtain it.